Baby Trend Navigator Review

 The Navigator measures 21,753 cubic inches when folded.
 These measurements make it one of the larger folded options in the review.
 While neither the largest nor smallest stroller we tested, it does have a thick fold that may be difficult to fit in a standard trunk.

-The Navigator earned a 5 of 10 for quality.
-This score is better than the other Baby Trend stroller we tested in this review, which we would expect given the higher price tag.
+The Navigator quality score is better than the other Baby Trend strollers we tested in this review, which we would expect given the higher price tag.
 However, it isn't as high as other strollers with similar prices.

-The materials used on the Navigator have a slight edge over those on the Baby Trend Expedition Double; the fabric has a tighter weave, the piping is better, the stitching is nicer, and the padded is thicker.
-The overall appearance is better with solid connections and less flex than the cheaper Expedition.
+The materials used on the Navigator have a slight edge over those on the other Baby Trend strollers; the fabric has a tighter weave, the piping is better, the stitching is nicer, and the padded is thicker.
+The overall appearance is better with solid connections and less flex than the cheaper Baby Trend options.
 However, it is evident in comparison that it is only average compared to the competition.

 The Navigator would work well for twins because it has equal seating for both children and accepts two infant car seats at the same time.
 However, this stroller did not score well in our tests, and we think there are better options available for most parents.
 While it is the only jogger that accepts two car seats, it is not advised to jog with children under eight months of age anyway, so it isn't as if you can jog with two infants on board.
 We think parents are better off choosing a higher scoring stroller even if it doesn't work with two car seats.
-Alternatives to two infant car seats include babywearing and one car seat or combining a different double stroller with the Joovy Twin Roo+ car seat frame stroller that accepts a variety of different brand car seats and has a low cost of only $130.
-The Expedition Double and the Twin Roo+ together are a little more expensive than the Navigator, but both perform well and justify the higher combined cost over the Navigator.
+Alternatives to two infant car seats include babywearing and one car seat or combining a different double stroller with a car seat frame stroller that accepts a variety of different brand car seats and has a low cost.
 Plus, you can buy them in stages which could help with tighter budgets.

 — Juliet Spurrier, MD & Wendy Schmitz